bbauska/W3Cx-3of5/README.md

 <h3>More flexible syntax constraints</h3>

-If you look at the &quot;minimal document&quot; example, or at other examples in this course, you won&apos;t find a lot of differences compared to the same code in XHTML: attribute values are surrounded by quotes, all elements are written in lower case, etc. This is because we are used to writing this way, but HTML5 also supports a simplified syntax:
+If you look at the &quot;minimal document&quot; example, or at other examples in this course, you won&&lbra;t find a lot of differences compared to the same code in XHTML: attribute values are surrounded by quotes, all elements are written in lower case, etc. This is because we are used to writing this way, but HTML5 also supports a simplified syntax:

 -   Thanks to HTML5, you can omit quotes (not always, but most of the time) or use uppercase, lowercase or a combination of the two.